Current Projects & Campaigns

 Through research, collaboration, and advocacy-oriented strategies, we work to shape public policy and educate justice system stakeholders.
 MCYJ’s current projects include:

 The bipartisan Juvenile Justice Reform Task Force, formed by Governor Whitmer and led by Lt.
-Governor Gilchrist, took a comprehensive look at the state's system, and released its report July 22, 2022 with 32 recommendations for improving Michigan's juvenile justice system.
+Governor Gilchrist, took a comprehensive look at the state’s system and released its report on July 22, 2022 with 32 recommendations for improving Michigan’s juvenile justice system.
+MCYJ is committed to enacting these essential reforms to transform our juvenile justice system.
 You can view the report here.

 Workforce Development

-MCYJ will more deliberately engage in research, outreach, engagement and advocacy regarding workforce policies and programs for justice-involved youth in the coming year.
+MCYJ is engaging in research, outreach, engagement and advocacy regarding workforce policies and programs for Michigan's justice-involved youth.
 Through national and state research, robust collaboration, and advocacy, MCYJ is committed to helping Michigan become a leader in workforce development programs for justice-involved youth.